 Yet taking the money shouldn't leave you in financial hardship.
-If it does, tell your bank and complain to the Ombudsman if you think you aren't being treated fairly.
+If it does, tell your bank and complain to the Financial Ombudsman Service if you think you aren't being treated fairly.
 See the Setting Off guide for full info.

-Usually not, although one exception may be if your lender made you an offer including something called comparative redress.
+An example of this may be if your lender made you an offer including something called comparative redress.

 A few lenders, including Barclays, Lloyds and NatWest, have been using this system since late 2012, and it may have meant they underpaid you, often wiping a third off your refund.

 It's used when your bank decided it shouldn't have sold you one type of PPI, but another was more suitable.
 It'll offer you the difference between what you actually paid and what you would have paid, if you'd been sold, in the bank's opinion, the correct product.